Want to publish a literature review? Think of it as an empirical paper

 - New: Publish or Perish now also exports abstracts

-Tatiana Andreeva is Associate Professor in Management and Organizational Behavior and Research Director at the School of Business at the Maynooth University, Ireland.
-Her research addresses the challenges of managing knowledge in organizations, with a particular focus on how and why employees share (or hide) their knowledge with coworkers, and what managers can do to facilitate (or prevent) these behaviours in different contexts.
-She is also interested in how the shift to remote work and digitalisation of the organisational processes influence these issues.
-Tatiana teaches a range of organisational behaviour, knowledge management and research methods topics, including a PhD course on “Research problems, literature reviews and theory building in business and management research”.
+Tatiana Andreeva is Associate Professor in Management and Organizational Behavior at the School of Business at the Maynooth University, Ireland.
+She served as a Research Director for the School 2018-2023.
+Her research addresses the challenges of managing knowledge in organizations.
+For example, Tatiana seeks to understand why people share or hide knowledge (and why they don’t), and what managers can do to facilitate (or prevent) these behaviours.
+Her ongoing research projects examine the effects of the shift to hybrid work on knowledge sharing and collaboration in organisations – what challenges companies face and how to address them.
+Tatiana is also interested in gender aspects of knowledge behaviours.
+Tatiana teaches a range of organisational behaviour, knowledge management, evidence-based management, and research methods topics, including a PhD course on “Research problems, literature reviews and theory building in business and management research”.